-Forty years ago, a gang of Klansmen and Nazis murdered five communists in broad daylight.
+Forty years ago, Klansmen and Nazis murdered five communists in broad daylight.
 America has never been the same.

 Reporting with Peter Keating in Politico Magazine

 In this chronicle of the the struggles of African Americans to play tennis in the segregated south, a five-year-old meets a doctor who changes history by building a clay court in his back yard.
 Think Green Book, through a tennis lens, with Althea Gibson and Arthur Ashe as guest stars.

 In the century after the Civil War, the United Daughters of the Confederacy built hundreds of monuments to honor the South’s war dead.
 Today, the secretive group is fighting to keep those monuments — and its political power — from being toppled.

 Wonder why the tennis world hates Maria Sharapova so much?
 Read my behind-the-scenes look into her comeback from a drug suspension, and why what worked on the court backfired in the court of public opinion.

 Counter-Strike has spawned a wild multibillion-dollar world of online casino gambling; it’s barely regulated and open to any kid who wants in.

 A former Texas A&M standout committed an unthinkable crime.
 How did so many people miss the warning signs?